2 Degrees Mobile is probably the best deal

 Telecom New Zealand seems to be the best value and fastest internet option for national use across New Zealand.
 Its new "XT" network is 3G HSPA like Telstra Next G. The only catch is that your phone needs to support the 850MHz radio frequency in order to get good coverage from Telecom.
 If your phone is a Telstra handset, it will support this frequency, as it's the same as Telstra Next G.

-Anyway, the article has all the details on which network is best depending on your needs. almost 9 years ago
+Anyway, the article has all the details on which network is best depending on your needs. over 9 years ago